bootix® BootManage Administrator

 Broad Intel-Based Target OS Support

-Various Windows and Linux operating systems for Intel based servers, desktops, and laptops can automatically be installed on the target computers.
+Various Windows and Linux operating systems for Intel based servers,

 Windows: